This is the order in which the PSS Seal goes together.

 Vent Hose Water Collection Bottle

-I had the PSS up and running for a while before I noticed a minor problem on my own boat.
-It seems that every time I put the boat in reverse I had a tiny bit of salt water on the floor around my engine compartment.
-The reverse thrust of the prop is in a direct line of sight with the shaft seal and can force an initial burp of water up the hose.
-The water does not continuously squirt out, and it equalizes quickly, but the initial thrust, of reverse, would push about an 1 oz of water up the tube and into the boat.
+The PSS vent hose is critical and intended to keep the seal faces lubricated but allowing any entrapped air to vent out of the shaft log.
+By venting it into the vessel you may find the vent burps when you place the boat in reverse.
+The reverse thrust of the prop is in a direct line of sight with the shaft seal and can force an initial burp of water up and out of the hose.
+The water does not continuously squirt out, and it equalizes quickly, but an initial thrust, of reverse, can push about an 1 oz of water up the tube and into the boat.

-To solve this problem I added, to the existing vent hose, a couple of brass elbows and a bicycle water bottle and bottle holding bracket to catch this "reverse thrust" water.
+To solve this problem I’ve added, to the existing vent hose, a couple of brass elbows and a bicycle water bottle and bottle holding bracket to catch this reverse thrust water.
 To make sure the system was still able to vent air I made a hole in the top of the bottle to facilitate venting and routed the vent hose into the bottle below this hole.
-After about a month of sailing the bottle would be half full and I would empty it when I checked the oil.
-IF you are venting a PSS internally be aware that running the engine in reverse can and will push water back into the boat..
+It takes about a two-four weeks of using the boat before bottle tends to get full.
+Just check on it when you check the oil.
+If you are venting a PSS internally be aware that running the engine in reverse can and will push water back into the boat..

 Close Up Of Water Collection Bottle